MSN Music: History

+Prior to launching MSN Music, Microsoft acquired MongoMusic on September 13, 2000, and merged its technology.

 In 2004, Microsoft created an MSN Music download store to compete with Apple's iTunes Music Store, though its sales in comparison were negligible.
-The store utilized Microsoft's Windows Media Player application and proprietary Windows Media Format files (protected .wma files).
+The store used Microsoft's Windows Media Player application and proprietary Windows Media Format files (protected .wma files).
 It started out with 1.5 million songs, but decreased to 1.1 million songs due to lagging sales and lack of real support from Microsoft.

-The MSN Music store was not compatible with Microsoft's own Zune music player.
-As of 14 November 2006, MSN Music ceased music sales and now redirects viewers to either Zune or Real Rhapsody websites.
+The MSN Music store used Microsoft PlaysForSure for digital rights management and was not compatible with Microsoft's own Zune music player.

-Microsoft acquired MongoMusic on September 13, 2000 and merged its technology.

-In 2006, when announcing the closing of MSN Music in the United States, Microsoft promised users that license servers would be maintained for five years but in April 2008, Microsoft announced that the DRM servers for MSN Music would be deactivated on 2008-08-31.
-After this date, it was no longer possible to reauthorize purchased songs when changing computers or operating systems.

-They have suggested that customers back-up their music by burning it to CD.
+As of November 14, 2006, MSN Music ceased music sales and redirected visitors to either Zune or Real Rhapsody websites.
+In 2006, when announcing the closing of MSN Music in the United States, Microsoft promised users that license servers would be maintained for five years but in April 2008, Microsoft announced that the DRM servers for MSN Music would be deactivated at the end of 2008.
+After that, it would no longer be possible to reauthorize purchased songs when changing computers or operating systems.
+They suggested that customers back-up their music by burning it to CD.
 They later relented, and committed to keeping the DRM servers online through the end of 2011.

+After MSN Music downloads ceased in the U.S., DRM-protected downloads were still available in the UK via the MSN UK portal and/or through Windows Media Player for some time, although that service was powered by Nokia (formerly OD2).

-MSN's music section nonetheless remained online after 2008, hosting content such as music blogs and photo galleries; it continued to be referred to as MSN Music until folded into MSN's Entertainment section.
+MSN's music section nonetheless remained online after 2008, hosting content such as music blogs and photo galleries, and it continued to be referred to as "MSN Music" until it was folded into MSN's Entertainment section as part of MSN's 2014 website redesign.

-Other countries

-Although MSN Music Downloads have ceased in the US, MSN Music Downloads (DRM Protected) are still available in the UK via the MSN UK Portal and/or through Windows Media Player although the service is powered by Nokia (formerly OD2).